CodeofHuang/ICDF-Net/README.md

 # Dataset Preparation

-We suggest structuring the dataset in the following way:
+We kindly suggest structuring the dataset in the following way:

     dataset/
     ├── train/